FSoft-AI4Code/CodeCapybara/README.md

 cd main/
 ```

+We use nucleus sampling for sampling next-token in each prediction step to generate multiple difference code outputs for each problem.
+Hyperparameter configuration used for our evaluation is specified in the command below.

 ### HumanEval
 The first part of the below command generates multiple `.jsonl` files, which will be saved into `path/to/prediction/directory` by inference the model.
 The command follows after taking predictions as input to calculate pass@k.
 ```bash